 You need to tell them that their parents will always love them.
 Explain that this separation is only between you and your spouse.
 And no matter what happens you will stay as their parents.
-Knowing that they will be loved, cared, and both of their parents will help them anytime they need can aid children of divorce in dealing with the situation.
+Knowing that they will be loved, cared for, and both of their parents will help them anytime they need can aid children of divorce in dealing with the situation.

 ● Talk about what will happen

 After hearing that their parents will separate, children can be confused about what will happen next.
 Surely many things in their life will change.
 For example, depending on the court order, they will see one of their parents lesser after the divorce.

 They will need to get used to visitations and living away from one parent.
-If the court gives their custody to the parent who will move away, children of divorce might even be forced to change their whole social environment.
+If the court gives custody to the parent who will move away, children of divorce might even be forced to change their whole social environment.
 You should mention anything that can change as well as anything that won’t change.
 Knowing these details will help them prepare themselves.

 ● Do not talk bad about your ex-spouse

 While we suggest being honest and open to the children of divorce, you should also avoid blaming your partner for the separation.
 Showing respect to your spouse even though you are going to divorce is a necessary part of parenthood.

 Your child should be able to preserve their view for both parents in order to develop properly.
 Also, remember that they might feel defensive about both of their parents.
 Hence, you should not reflect on the problems between adults to their relationship with children.
 Parent-child relation is very much separate from your marriage.
 And, it is best for your children to keep their view of both parents as much as intact.

 ● Allow them to be upset